sidilabs/mock-server-api/README.md

 ### gulpfile.js
   - used to run the tasks to configure the mock api

-### mocks/mconfig.js
+### mocks/mconfig.ts
   - configuration file with required values

 ### mocks/stubs
   - folder with all stubs packages that will be used
-  - every folder directly inside `/stubs` must have an `index.js` file that exports the stubs object
+  - every folder directly inside `/stubs` must have an `index.ts` file that exports the stubs object
-  - stubs object is as follow:
+  - the export stubs object is as follow:
 <pre>
-  {
+  export const stubs = {
-  stubs: {
     [stubsName]: {
       stub: {
         predicates: ...,